DilemaFixer/Annuum/README.md

 ![Status](https://img.shields.io/badge/status-experimental-green.svg)
 ![Platform](https://img.shields.io/badge/platform-UNIX_only-red.svg)

 Annuum is a simple interpreter for a custom scripting language with mathematical focus.
-It provides functionality for arithmetic operations, variable assignments, conditional statements, loops, and printing values to the console.
+It provides functionality for arithmetic operations, variable assignments, conditional statements, loops, function definitions, and printing values to the console.

 ## ✨ Features